All My Demons Greeting Me as a Friend: Release and promotion

-Aurora initially announced that the album was expected for release in September 2015, but was later postponed.
+Aurora initially announced that her debut studio album was expected for release in September 2015, but was later postponed.
 During that time, she revealed that some of the songs were "less dreamy" and "more happy" in comparison to previous ones and concluded that "it's not just a sad and dark record, there is some hope in it [...] which is nice!"
 Months later, Aurora announced in January 2016 that the album would be released on 11 March of the same year.
 The album in its standard and deluxe editions was issued on 11 March 2016, by Decca and Glassnote Records.
 An international deluxe edition was released digitally for several countries on 26 August 2016.

-To promote the album, Aurora did several performances.
-She performed at the 2015 Nobel Peace Prize Concert, saying that she and her family "have been following it from the living room at home for many years", and "it is an incredibly beautiful thing to be a part of."
+To promote the album, Aurora performed at the 2015 Nobel Peace Prize Concert, saying that she and her family "have been following it from the living room at home for many years", and "it is an incredibly beautiful thing to be a part of."
 Her presentation was praised by the concert's host Jay Leno.
 She has played a sold-out headline show in London and supported Of Monsters and Men at Brixton Academy in November 2015.
 On 14 March 2016, Aurora made her American television debut on The Tonight Show Starring Jimmy Fallon, performing "Conqueror", which was later performed on Conan.
-She also starred in her own short documentaries: "Into the Light", and "Nothing is Eternal", directed by Isaac Ravishankara and produced by The Fader.
+She also starred in her own short documentaries: "Into the Light" and "Nothing is Eternal", directed by Isaac Ravishankara and produced by The Fader.
 She also partnered with YouTube for a creative content distribution program, becoming the first in a series of emerging artists.

+In September 2026, Aurora announced the re-release of All My Demons Greeting Me as a Friend under the subtitle The Moth Tapes, which released on 25 September in celebration of its tenth anniversary.
+The unreleased title track was released on 2 September, and the reissue includes demo versions of "The Silent Twins", "Running with the Wolves", and "Let Me Heal You".

 Tour

-The album received further promotion from her second headlining concert tour, the All My Demons Tour, which began on 1 February 2016 in Manchester, United Kingdom.
+All My Demons Greeting Me as a Friend received further promotion from her second headlining concert tour, the All My Demons Tour, which began on 1 February 2016 in Manchester, United Kingdom.